kukolev/neverless/knowledge_base/gdd.md

 #### Test Game
 * Location "Village"
-  * Plain map with grass, road and cliffs.
+  * Plain map with grass, road and cliffs
   * One building - something like tavern
   * One portal to "Dungeon" at north-east
+  * One loot container placed near tavern
 * Location "Dungeon"
   * Simple dungeon with two branches
   * Dungeon contains two respawn points